 - a.
 CSHO referral information based on the direct observation of a CSHO.
-(Code 14A A. CSHO (Within Office)) - b.
+(Within Office) - b.
 Safety and health agency referral from sources including, but not limited to: OSHA, NIOSH, Wage and Hour, Mechanical Inspection, consultation, and state or local health departments, as well as safety and/or health professionals in other federal or state agencies. - c.
-AS 18.60.089 complaint referral made by a whistleblower investigator when an employee alleges that he or she was retaliated against for complaining about safety or health conditions in the workplace, refusing to do an allegedly imminently dangerous task, or engaging in other activities related to occupational safety or health (Code 14A D. Discrimination.) - d.
-Other government agency referral made by other Federal, State, or local government agencies or their employees, including local police and fire departments.
-(As appropriate, code 14A E. Other Federal Agency, or G. State/Local Government.) - e.
-Media report either news items reported in the media or information reported directly to AKOSH by a media source.
-(Code 14A H. Media.) - f.
-Employer report of accidents other than fatalities and catastrophes.
-(Code 14A I. Other.)
+AS 18.60.089 complaint referral made by a whistleblower investigator when an employee alleges that he or she was retaliated against for complaining about safety or health conditions in the workplace, refusing to do an allegedly imminently dangerous task, or engaging in other activities related to occupational safety or health. - d.
+Other government agency referral made by other Federal, State, or local government agencies or their employees, including local police and fire departments. - e.
+Media referral-either news items reported in the media or information reported directly to AKOSH by a media source.